September Reading Roundup

 Looking for a place to park your hard-earned cash?
-SoFi Money® is a cash management account with no account fees—and where you can spend, save, and earn all in one place.
+SoFi Checking and Savings® is a checking and savings account with no account fees—and where you can spend, save, and earn all in one place.

 Also, SoFi members gain access to SoFi Relay®, where they can track their inflows, set up goals, and keep tabs on their spending.